govuk-one-login/olse-receiver-accelerator/docs/container-solution.md

 ## Payload Validation

-The payload in the body will be a Security Event Token (SET).
+The payload in the HTTP request body will be a Security Event Token (SET).
 A SET is a JWT so can be validated as a JWT.
 Unlike Auth, the public key is provided by the GOV.UK One Login Signal Exchange Transmitter.

 ## Signal Validation

-After the Payload has been decoded and validated as a JWT, it can then be validated.
+After the request body has been decoded and validated as a JWT, you will have the Seurity Event Token (SET) which can then be validated furtger.
 The Signal Exchange Team can provide json schemas to make validation simpler.

 ## Signal routing